Professional & Technical Services · Oklahoma City, OK

 What the Data Says About Boulder Energy Solutions

-OSHA assessed $0 in initial penalties against this employer, later adjusted to a current total of $0 — no reduction from the original assessment.
-Average penalty per inspection works out to $0.
-Against the Professional & Technical Services industry average of $1,499 per employer, this record runs below peers.
+No OSHA penalty has been assessed against Boulder Energy Solutions to date.
+The Professional & Technical Services sector average runs $1,350 per employer.
 The Wage and Hour Division added 1 case producing $139,410 in back wages owed to 115 affected workers.

 Wage & Hour Findings